IBMStreams/streamsx.kafka/README.md

 ## MessageHub

-For building applications that connect to MessageHub, it is recommended that the [**com.ibm.streamsx.messagehub**](https://github.com/IBMStreams/streamsx.messagehub) toolkit be used.
-This toolkit provides functionality on top of the Kafka toolkit to simplify the configuration needed to connect to MessageHub.
+For building applications that connect to the IBM Cloud Message Hub service, it is recommended that the [**com.ibm.streamsx.messagehub**](https://github.com/IBMStreams/streamsx.messagehub) toolkit be used.
+This toolkit provides functionality on top of the Kafka toolkit to simplify the configuration needed to connect to Message Hub.

 ## Migrating from com.ibm.streamsx.messaging